My Creative Processes:

 Abstraction:

-I have always flirted with Abstract Art and find myself often crossing over to this form.
-As I continue on this journey in Abstraction, I have spent wonderful times discovering what I can create without emotion or reality.
+I have spent wonderful times discovering what I can create without emotion or reality.

 Let the creation be a visual and cerebral experience of colour, shapes, forms and texture.